jtompkins/rehash/README.md

 import { createStore, JsonSerializer, Provider, connect } from 'rehashjs'
 ```

+### Creating the store

-Create your store, specifying the shape of the state and the serializers you
+To create a Rehash store, you'll need to define the state of your shape, and the
-want to use:
+serializer you want to use for each key:

 ```js
 const store = createStore({